darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/1-RegisterYourDevice/README.md

 - Go to https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks and select the checkbox next to stack DeepLensRoles.

-- Click on Resources tab and you should see five IAM roles that CloudFormationTemplate created.
+- Click on Resources tab and you should see five IAM roles that CloudFormation template created.

 ![](assets/createstack3.png)